yt1516/DE4-Optimision/Sam_Submission/ReadMe.md

 # Model Construction and Subsystem 2
-This guide provides detailed walkthrough of how the datasets output from subsystem one are turned into useful models for subsystem two and then optimised
+This ReadMe file provides detailed walkthrough of how the datasets output from subsystem one are turned into useful models for subsystem two and then optimised
 There are two optimisations.
 One standalone which completes a quick optimisation for the first stage outlined in the submitted paper, and a second which completes the system optimisation.

 ## Global Code